python/typing/docs/spec/generics.rst

         def ordinal_value(self) -> str:
             return as_ordinal(self.value)

-    # Should not be OK because LinkedList[int] is not a subclass of
+    # Should not be OK because LinkedList[int] is not a consistent subtype of
-    # OrdinalLinkedList, # but the type checker allows it.
+    # OrdinalLinkedList, but the type checker allows it.
     xs = OrdinalLinkedList(value=1, next=LinkedList[int](value=2))

     if xs.next: